EnterpriseDB/barman/doc/barman-cloud-backup.1.md

 :    forces the initial checkpoint to be done as quickly as possible

 -J JOBS, --jobs JOBS
-:    number of subprocesses to upload data to S3 (default: 2)
+:    number of subprocesses to upload data to cloud storage (default: 2)

 -S MAX_ARCHIVE_SIZE, --max-archive-size MAX_ARCHIVE_SIZE
-:    maximum size of an archive when uploading to S3 (default: 100GB)
+:    maximum size of an archive when uploading to cloud storage (default: 100GB)

+--cloud-provider {aws-s3,azure-blob-storage}
+:    the cloud provider to which the backup should be uploaded

+-P, --profile
+:    profile name (e.g. INI section in AWS credentials file)

 --endpoint-url
-: override the default S3 URL construction mechanism by specifying an endpoint.
+:    override the default S3 URL construction mechanism by specifying an endpoint

+-e, --encryption
+:    the encryption algorithm used when storing the uploaded data in S3
+     Allowed values: 'AES256'|'aws:kms'

+--encryption-scope
+:    the name of an encryption scope defined in the Azure Blob Storage
+     service which is to be used to encrypt the data in Azure

 # REFERENCES